Chart Color Schemes

 Health

-Health performance in Long Beach is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+The level of general health in Long Beach is notably higher than the national average with a fairly standard level of common health conditions seen across both young and old age cohorts

 Frequently Asked Questions - Health